MarxSoul55/cats_vs_dogs/README.md

 * http://neuralnetworksanddeeplearning.com/
     * Awesome online book.
-Many people will list this as a resource if you ask around, and I can tell you it's a damn fine one.
-I learned so much from this book.
+Many people will list this as a resource if you ask around, and I can tell you, from personal experience, that it's a fine one.
 * http://cs231n.github.io/
     * Lecture-notes and other resources from a course at Stanford University.
-Helped me out a ton!
+Very helpful!
 * https://www.coursera.org/learn/machine-learning
     * Another well-respected resource like the first one I listed.
 Haven't gone through it myself but people who have say it's good.